To master conditional love (ego based love) is one thing, but to master UNCONDITIONAL LOVE (soul based love) is radical.

 7. Be honest and honor your word.
 Consistent honesty and integrity establishes TRUST.
 You can’t respect one another if you don’t trust each other.
 So do your best to follow through with what you say you are going to do, no matter how small or big.
 If you fall through on your word acknowledge it and apologize.

-Bold face lying, white lies, offering up half truths, and/or withholding information you know would hurt your partner, are all forms of deception and betrayal.
+Bold face lying, white lies, offering up half truths, and withholding information you know would hurt your partner, are all forms of deception and betrayal.
 Each has the potential to destroy relationships.

 DISHONESTY is never justifiable, unless it’s a life or death situation.
 If you feel the need to lie and you get caught, immediately own it.
-Denying it, and/or somehow making them feel at fault for it, only makes it worse.
-And if you truly care about them and love them do whatever is necessary to heal the wound.
+Denying it, or somehow making them feel at fault for it, only makes it worse.
+And if you truly care about them and love them do whatever is necessary to heal the origin of this wound.

 When it comes to infidelity it could take time to restore trust, so be patient.
-You also need to find someone to guide you through the healing process.
+It is beneficial to seek someone to guide you through the healing process.
 If the person who lied shows a lack of remorse it is a sign of insensitivity, and inept empathy.
 Often times this is associated with an avoidant attachment style.
 These behaviors must be addressed if they’ll ever want to establish emotional intimacy for the long haul.

 8. Physical Touch is a necessary love language.
 Touch is a key ingredient to keeping a solid connection.
 Although a healthy sex life is essential, it’s the consistent subtle touches that are exchanged that matter the most.
 Strong bonding chemicals are released when two people touch, like oxytocin and vasopressin.